burakahmetyoruk/redis-prometheus-grafana/README.md

 ```
  This simple spring boot project has 3 functionalities.
  1. Put 1 million random key,value pairs to Redis without any TTL.
- 1. Put a given key,value pair to Redis with given TTL in RedisService.java -> You can adjust TTL whatever you want in this         class.
+ 1. Put a given key,value pair to Redis with given TTL in RedisService.java.
+    You can adjust TTL whatever you want in this class.
  1. Delete key,value pair with given key.
  ```